LPG price hiked by Rs 144.5 per cylinder, subsidy also almost doubled

-Cooking gas LPG price on Wednesday was hiked by a steep Rs 144.5 per cylinder due to spurt in benchmark global rates of the fuel.
+In the steepest hike since 2014, the state-owned oil marketing companies on Wednesday raised the price of non-subsidised 14.2 KG cooking gas cylinder by Rs 144.50 per cylinder to Rs 861.50 in Bangalore, Rs 858.50 in Delhi and Rs a sharp Rs 881 in Chennai.

-But to insulate domestic users, the government almost doubled the subsidy it provides on the fuel to keep per cylinder outgo almost unchanged.
+However, to insulate the domestic consumers, the Centre almost doubled the subsidy amount per cylinder to Rs 291 per cylinder from the earlier Rs 153 per refill.

-LPG price was increased to Rs 858.50 per 14.2 kg cylinder from Rs 714 previously, according to a price notification of state-owned oil firms.
+The government subsidises 12 cylinders for each household per year by providing a direct subsidy.

-This is the steepest hike in rates since January 2014 when prices had gone up by Rs 220 per cylinder to Rs 1,241.
+This is the sharpest upward revision in cooking gas prices since January 2014, when they were increased by Rs 220 per cylinder, which came a day after the parliament's budget session came to a halt.

-Domestic LPG users, who are entitled to buy 12 bottles of 14.2-kg each at subsidised rates in a year, will get more subsidy.
+According to industry sources, the hike of such magnitude needed permission from the government.

-The government subsidy payout to domestic users has been increased from Rs 153.86 per cylinder to Rs 291.48, industry officials said.
+“Ideally, the hike would have been announced on February 1 itself since the LPG price revision is done on the first of every month but the approval took some time,” an industry source said.

 Delhi Assembly Elections 2020 | Get the latest updates, constituency-wise results & analysis only on DeccanHerald.com